fastbootstrap/docs/content/components/button-group/index.md

 <span class="lozenge new fs-sm">New Feature</span>

-Add a `.btn-group-narrow` to sets of two or more buttons into a one group.
-The spacing will be compacted between each of group button without no spacing.
+Add a `.btn-group-narrow` to sets of two or more buttons into a group.
+The spacing between buttons within the group will be removed.

 {{< example >}}
 <div class="btn-group btn-group-narrow" role="group" aria-label="Basic example">